Killer ape theory

 The killer ape theory or killer ape hypothesis is the theory that war and interpersonal aggression was the driving force behind human evolution.
 It was originated by Raymond Dart in his 1953 article "The predatory transition from ape to man"; it was developed further in African Genesis by Robert Ardrey in 1961.
 The theory gained notoriety for suggesting that the urge to violence was a fundamental part of human psychology.
 It is associated with the hunting hypothesis, also developed by Ardrey.

 According to the theory, the ancestors of humans were distinguished from other primate species by their greater aggressiveness, and this aggression is the source of humanity's murderous instincts.

-However, subsequent research has shown that both chimpanzees and bonobos may exhibit aggressive behaviors over 100 times more often than humans.
+However, subsequent research has shown that both chimpanzees and bonobos may exhibit aggressive behaviour over 100 times more often than humans.

 Overview

 The theory has variations as to what kind of violence served as the evolutionary catalyst: one-on-one aggression or group-based aggression.

 Several theories suggest the primary reason humans evolved bipedalism was to conserve energy while running, and to free the use of upper limbs.
 The killer ape theory posits that violence was a driving factor in evolving bipedalism, freeing the upper limbs to wield weapons.

-In Creatures of Cain: The Hunt for Human Nature in Cold War America by Erika Lorraine Milam (2018), she states that, "in the 1970s, the theory unraveled altogether when primatologists discovered that chimpanzees also kill members of their own species."
+In Creatures of Cain: The Hunt for Human Nature in Cold War America by Erika Lorraine Milam (2018), she states that, "in the 1970s, the theory unraveled altogether when primatologists discovered that chimpanzees also kill members of their own species".
 This still does not answer whether interpersonal violence derives from biological or social factors.